ttm-advisors/school-network-diagnostic-guide/FAQ.md

 * [How do you get the internet in the school building to the students who want to use it?](#how-do-you-get-the-internet-in-the-school-building-to-the-students-who want-to-use-it)

 ### What is "bandwidth"?
-Bandwidth is a measure of internet speed -- the amount of information or data (specifically bits -- the 1s and 0s) that can come to a computer from the internet \(download speed\) and from a computer back to the internet \(upload speed\).

-Internet speed is calculated based on how many bits a connection can carry per second.
-"Bits" are the individual 1s and 0s are most fundamental unit of all digital communication.
+Bandwidth is a measure of internet speed -- the amount of information or data (specifically bits -- the 1s and 0s) that can come to a computer from the internet \(download speed\) and go from a computer back to the internet \(upload speed\).
+"Bits" are the most fundamental, most atomic, unit of all digital communication.

-Mbps stands for megabits per second and is a common unit used to measure the speed of internet connections.
-1 Mbps is equal to 1,000,000 bit per second.
+"Mbps" stands for megabits per second and is a common unit used to measure the speed of internet connections.
+1 Mbps is equal to 1,000,000 bits per second that can travel through a network.
 Slower network connections may be measured in Kbps (Kbps) - 1,000 bits per second.
 Very high speed connections will be measured in gigabits per second - 1 billion bits per second.

 Conversions and examples:
 * 1 Gbps = 1000 Mbps = 1,000,000 Kbps = 1,000,000,000 bps.